There are a number of different fire extinguishers available and it’s vital you buy the correct type for the risks that exist in your workplace.

 Where provided, fire extinguishers should comply with BS EN 3-7; be maintained in accordance with BS 5306-3 and be appropriate to the risk.

 Fire extinguishers should be signed and either is suspended from a suitable position wall-mounted bracket or placed on a podium in accordance Extinguishers shall be installed and maintained in accordance with BS EN-3:3 and BS 5306-3.
 1m above ground for large and 1.5m for smaller ones.
 In a position such that they do not obstruct the escape route;

 Positioned close to the exit position from each floor; not obstructed by opening doors and not in recesses out of sight; and away from heaters or areas where they may be subject to damage.
 In a low-risk workplace an employee should be within 30 metres of a fire extinguisher.
 It is best to site them close to any potential fire risk and at room exit doors and stairways.

 Ensure staff know where the extinguishers are, that they are trained to use them and ensure that a nominated person has responsibility for checking them regularly.

 Maintenance and Servicing

 Extinguishers in commercial or public buildings should be visually inspected monthly for damage and must be serviced to BS 5306-3:2009 once a year.
 Water, foam and powder extinguishers have to be discharged and refilled every five years.
 CO2 extinguishers must be refurbished after ten years.
-One exception, however, are the kitemarked P50 maintenance-free extinguishers which only need a refurbish after ten years and do not require maintenance within the ten years (other than the monthly visual inspection and a recorded yearly visual inspection by the owners).
+An exception, however, is the kitemarked P50 maintenance-free extinguisher which only need a refurbish after ten years and do not require maintenance within the ten years (other than the monthly visual inspection and a recorded yearly visual inspection by the owners).

 Most types of extinguisher need to be serviced, discharged and refilled at certain intervals, please check manufacturers guidelines for more details.
 Any condemned, part-used or vandalised fire extinguishers should be disposed of.